The NIH Civil Program

 - Serve as the initial contact point with external organizations interested in NIH’s response to and prevention of violence

-To contact the NIH Civil Response Coordinator, call 301-402-CIVIL (301-402-4845).
+To contact the NIH Civil Response Coordinator, call 301-40C-IVIL (301-402-4845).
 Callers may be helped directly or referred to other resources.
-Civilis not intended to be used as a substitute for calling 911 when an individual feels police or emergency help is needed.
+Civil is not a confidential resource and is not intended to be used as a substitute for calling 911 when an individual feels police or emergency help is needed.

-To ask questions or share concerns regarding the NIH Civil Program or if you would like Civil to develop a presentation tailored to meet the needs or your organization, please contact:
+To ask questions or share concerns regarding the NIH Civil Program or if you would like a presentation tailored to meet the needs or your organization, please contact: